 - Talk with you about your comfort and safety during your surgery.

-- Talk with you about the kind of anesthesia you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

-You will walk into the operating room or you can be taken in on a stretcher.
+You’ll either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
 Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
+These gently inflate and deflate to help blood flow in your legs.

 After Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
-You will learn how to safely recover from your surgery.
+You’ll learn how to safely recover from your surgery.

-Your nurse will tell you how to recover from your surgery.
+Your nurse will teach you how to recover from your surgery.
 Below are examples of ways you can help yourself recover safely.

 Will I have pain after my surgery?

 You’ll have some pain after your surgery.
 Your healthcare providers will ask you about your pain often and give you medication as needed.
 If your pain isn’t relieved, tell one of your healthcare providers.
 It’s important to control your pain so you can use your incentive spirometer and move around.